 Medical Physiology (MPHYSIO): This course is a comprehensive study of normal human physiology organized by system, with an emphasis on integration and control, and the osteopathic principles based on the body's innate capacity for regulation and healing.
 Students are also introduced to failures of the regulatory systems, due either to internal or external pathology.
 The major class activities are lectures and team-based learning (TBL) exercises.
 TBL activities are problem-solving exercises to reinforce learning and aid in student preparation for the examinations.
-The goal of the TBLs is to develop skills at solving problems in physiological medicine that the students need to become highly qualified osteopathic physicians.
+The goal of TBL is to develop skills at solving problems in physiological medicine that the students need to become highly qualified osteopathic physicians.

-Basic Medical Pharmacology (PHARM): This course presents the general principles of pharmacology.
-Drug modes of action and physiologic effects that stem from drug actions are introduced systematically by pharmacologic class.
-Emphasis is placed upon prototypical and commonly used members from each pharmacologic class.
-The course is designed to build a foundation of basic pharmacologic knowledge that will be expanded upon in each organ system during the second year of the curriculum.
+Basic Medical Pharmacology (PHARM): The course is designed to build a foundation of pharmacologic knowledge.
+Drug modes of action and physiologic effects that stem from drug actions are introduced systematically by pharmacologic class with emphasis placed upon prototypical and commonly used members from each pharmacologic class.